Wade Wilson (film character): Marvel Cinematic Universe

 In May 2022, screenwriter Michael Waldron confirmed in an interview that there had been discussions within Marvel regarding Reynolds making a cameo appearance as Deadpool in the multiverse-focused film Doctor Strange in the Multiverse of Madness (2022), as he himself felt "[it] would've been crazy to not raise that" after the inclusions of other X-Men related elements in the film such as the Savage Land and the character Professor Charles Xavier (played by returning X-Men actor Patrick Stewart).
 However, Waldron would ultimately feel as if the film was an unfitting place to feature the character.
 The Marvel Studios: Assembled episode on the making of Multiverse of Madness also featured concept art depicting a "Deadpool dimension", an alternate world cityscape with multiple billboards adorned with Deadpool-themed posters and comic book art.
 A pair of sneakers inspired by Deadpool's costume appears in the main-on-end credits sequence of the metafictional Disney+ television series She-Hulk: Attorney at Law (2022), featured as part of a collection of Marvel Comics-inspired sneakers owned by Augustus Pugliese (Josh Segarra).

-In October 2025, former MCU filmmaker and DC Studios co-chairman James Gunn revealed that he had spoken to Ryan Reynolds about a potential cameo appearance as Deadpool in the DC Universe (DCU) television series Peacemaker (2022-2025).
-Deadpool would've appeared in the season 2 finale "Full Nelson" as an inhabitant of one of the alternate dimensions observed by A.R.G.U.S. within the Quantum Unfolding Chamber.
+In October 2025, former MCU filmmaker and DC Studios co-chairman James Gunn revealed that he had spoken to Ryan Reynolds about a potential cameo appearance as Deadpool in the DC Universe (DCU) television series Peacemaker (2022–2025).
+Deadpool would have appeared in the season 2 finale "Full Nelson" as an inhabitant of one of the alternate dimensions observed by A.R.G.U.S. within the Quantum Unfolding Chamber.
 Despite Reynolds' enthusiasm, the cameo was ultimately scrapped out of concern for the various legal issues involved in licensing out the character from Marvel Studios to appear on the series.